krzyszt/react-redux-rxjs-boilerplate/README.md

 3. Run `yarn install` in order to install dependencies<br />
 4. At this point you can run `yarn start` to see the example app at `http://localhost:5000`

-## Redux and Epics (Redux-Observable)
+## Redux and Epics(Redux-Observable).
+Welcome to Reactive Programming!

 The starter kit comes with a configured Redux store which uses
 <a href="https://redux-observable.js.org/">Redux-observable</a>
 (<a href="https://github.com/ReactiveX/RxJS">RxJS 5</a>- based middleware for Redux).
-Welcome to Reactive Programming!

 <br />

 Redux-observable turns every action emitted by your Redux app into an observable stream.